-NWLSD maintains only electronic/computer generated EMA's and student health conditions forms created/updated by parent/guardians annually.
+NWLSD maintains only electronic/computer generated EMA's and student health conditions forms created/updated by parent/guardians in the Registration Gateway annually.
 These entries/updates are to be inspected by the health assistants; extracting pertinent information to create health plans, alert lists, and contact parents as necessary.